EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/how_to_build/parts_list.md

 ### Wires and adapters
 If you are soldering and using custom cables:

- - 1x USB type-A male port to power both ESPs/or LEDs
+ - 1x USB type-A male port to power both ESPs or LEDs
 [Bare breakout on AliExpress](https://www.aliexpress.com/item/2255801092919590.html)
 [Amazon](https://www.amazon.com/10Gtek-DIP-Breakout-Adapter-2-54mm/dp/B09LC8WQCD/)
 \